kurochin143/graphql-sequelize-auto/README.md

 );
 ```

-Using the `gsa` object in the resolver
+Using the `gsa` object in the resolver.
 ```typescript
 import {
 	GetUsersOutput,